Rinfella/Rinfella/README.md

 - 👋 Hi, I’m @Rinfella
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Linux System Administration
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning System Administration and DevOps
-- 💞️ I’m looking to collaborate on PHP laravel framework,Bootstrap, VueJs
+- 💞️ I’m looking to collaborate on PHP laravel, Python Scripts
 - 📫 How to reach me rinfellapachuau93@gmail.com

 <!---